ViktoriaValkova/C-Sharp-Fund-Additional-Projects/README.md

 # C#-Fundamentals-Additional-Projects

-In this repository I'll we placing all additional projects that I've done during the C-Sharp Fundamentals course at Soft Uni.
+In this repository I'll we placing all additional projects that I've done during the C# Fundamentals course at Soft Uni.